The Legislature passed a bill May 8 that changes how legislative vacancies are filled.

 Currently, when a legislative seat is vacated, the governor appoints a person to serve in that seat.
 If the vacancy occurs more than 60 days prior to any general election, then that seat would be filled permanently by the candidate who wins the election, which could include the appointee.
 If the general election occurs in less than 60 days from the vacancy, the appointee serves the rest of the term.

-LB451, introduced by Gretna Sen. John Murante, creates a graduated system of deadlines for filling such vacancies.
+LB451, introduced by Gretna Sen. John Murante, creates a new graduated system of deadlines for filling legislative vacancies that occur in the second year of a term.
 As amended, if a vacancy is created:

 • on or before Feb.
 1, the appointee is subject to election in that year’s primary and general elections;